errorstates/errorstates_hugo/content/posts/017-at-ikea.md

 publishdate = "2021-02-28T12:37:06-04:00"
 draft = false

 description = "Spotted at an Ikea in Denver, Colorado.
-Coincidently, there seems to be only one IKEA in Colorado.
+Coincidentally, there seems to be only one IKEA in Colorado.
 Whenever a number of different screens come together, there will be some inevitable drift towards being out-of-sync at some point."

 summary = "Spotted at an Ikea in Denver, Colorado.
-Coincidently, there seems to be only one IKEA in Colorado.
+Coincidentally, there seems to be only one IKEA in Colorado.
 Whenever a number of different screens come together, there will be some inevitable drift towards being out-of-sync at some point.
 [Continue Reading]"

 tags = ["TV","Screen","UX","Administration","Finance","Remote Device Management"]